Mullans/BoilThePlaylist/data/boil_prompt.md

 5) Self-check: for each adjacent pair, give a short reason the transition works.
 6) Output requirements to encode in JSON:
    - Provide a creative playlist_title that references the songs or vibes.
-   - Include the full ordered sequence (START first, END last).
+   - Return ONLY the N intermediate tracks in order (do not include START or END).
    - For each intermediate track, include why + transition + tags.
    - Provide a fun, DJ-like arc_summary (2–4 sentences).